eghuro/crawlcheck/README.md

 report-file: "report"           # where to write PDF report (.pdf will be added automatically)

 # other parameters used by plugins written as ```key: value```
+# these parameters can be also specified on command line using --param key=value
+# command line parameters override configuration ones

 urls:
  -